Wanaka to Queenstown

 At the foot of the Crown Range Road, turn right onto State Highway 6.
 Shortly afterwards, there is the option to turn off into the historic gold mining town of Arrowtown.
 This pretty town is well worth a visit during any stay in Queenstown.

-Continuing along SH6 you’ll pass Lake Hayes on your right – a beautiful and quiet spot for walks, jogging and picnics.
+Continuing along SH6 you willl pass Lake Hayes on your right and a beautiful and quiet spot for walks, jogging and picnics.

 The longer and less challenging driving route via Cromwell.
 Allow 90 minutes.